Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Jade Gua Sha Board

-Smooth natural jade.
-Cool to the touch and comfortable along the neck.
+Smooth natural stone.
+Cool to the touch and shaped for the neck.

-A light oil layer helps the tool glide without dragging the skin.
+A light oil layer helps the tool move without pulling the skin.

 Steps